EuropeItalyTravel

 Here are some of the best Mt Etna tours from Taormina that will allow you to make the most of your visit:

-• Mount Etna food and wine tasting tour : This tour is inclusive of a visit to a scenic winery, exploration of the lava terrains of Mount Etna and an organic lunch that serves a variety of Italian dishes.
+• Mount Etna food and wine tasting tour: This tour is inclusive of a visit to a scenic winery, an exploration of the lava terrains of Mount Etna, and an organic lunch that serves a variety of Italian dishes.
 You will also be served the homemade Limoncello which is a popular Italian lemon liqueur.
-Hotel transfers and a well versed guide will add more to your convenience of visiting Mount Etna.
+Hotel transfers and a well-versed guide will add more to your convenience of visiting Mount Etna.

-• Mount Etna sunset tour : The Mount Etna sunset tour is a favorite amongst travelers.
+• Mount Etna sunset tour: I took this one!
+The Mount Etna sunset tour is a favorite amongst travelers.
 Watching the sunset from the top is a cherished experience.
-The tour is inclusive of hotel transfers, tastings of local produce and wine from organic farms, lava cave visit and more.
+The tour is inclusive of hotel transfers, tastings of local produce and wine from organic farms, lava cave visits, and more.

 Isola Bella